 - 1/2 tsp baking powder

-- 3 tbsp chickpeas brine(aquafaba) at room temperature
+- 2 tbsp chickpeas brine(aquafaba) (30ml) at room temperature

 - 1/2 tsp almond extract (optional)

-Peel of the parchment and cut out as many shapes as you are able.
-Transfer cut outs onto a light colored baking sheet lined with a parchment.
-Gather the scraps and re-roll and cut out few more cookies.
+- Peel off the parchment and cut out as many shapes as you are able.
+Transfer cut-outs onto a light-colored baking sheet lined with parchment.
+Gather the scraps and re-roll and cut out a few more cookies.

 - Bake at 350F for 9 -10 minutes.
-Cookies will be soft when they first come out of the oven, let them cool on a baking sheet for 5 minutes before transferring on a cooling rack.
+Cookies will be soft when they first come out of the oven.
+Let them cool on a baking sheet for 5 minutes before transferring them to a cooling rack.

-- Cookie can be stored at room temperature in an airtight container for up to a week.
+- Cookies can be stored at room temperature in an airtight container for up to a week.

 - One thing I found out is that cookies can dry out quicker than regular sugar cookies.
-To remedy this issue you can add 1tbl Agave Nectar with the chickpea brine and vanilla extract and bake them for 10-11 minutes
+To remedy this issue, add 1tbl Agave Nectar with the chickpea brine and vanilla extract and bake them for 10-11 minutes.

 Did you make this recipe?
 Tag @hanielas on Instagram and hashtag it #hanielas

 This post containsThis post contains Amazon affiliate links that earn me a small commission, at no cost to you.
 I only recommend products that I use and love.
 Learn more about my affiliate policy here.